thangckt/mkdocs-material/README.md

 one of the fastest themes available with excellent performance, yielding optimal search engine rankings and happy users that return.

-### Built for everyone
+### Maintain ownership

-Make accessibility a priority – users can navigate your documentation with touch devices, keyboards, and screen readers.
-Semantic markup ensures that your documentation works for everyone.
+Own your documentation's complete sources and outputs, guaranteeing both integrity and security – no need to entrust the backbone of your product knowledge to third-party platforms.
+Retain full control.

 ### Open Source

-Trust 20,000+ users – choose a mature and actively maintained solution built with state-of-the-art Open Source technologies.
-Keep ownership of your content without fear of vendor lock-in.
+You're in good company – choose a mature and actively maintained solution built with state-of-the-art Open Source technologies, trusted by more than 50,000 individuals and organizations.
 Licensed under MIT.

 ## Quick start